7AtAri/ergonomic_pose_detect/learning_from_images/README.md

 For the next training approach we calculated specific angles that are important for ergonomic posture (according to RULA).
 We calculated the angles between the following keypoints:

-TODO: Add angle images to repo and paste here
+TODO: Add angle images to repo and paste here.
+Also add a bit more on how to calculate the angles

 After calculating the angles we concatenated them with the keypoints as input data.
 We did not perform a separate Hyperparameter Optimization for this model, but used the best hyperparameters from the YOLOv8-Pose model.